hemantchaurasia2002/ProjectEuler/README.md

 # ProjectEuler
-It contians my programs  for ProjectEuler on Hackerearth
+It contains my programs  for ProjectEuler on Hackerrank.